Organize a Stream Cleanup

 Central Meeting Place

 Locate and reserve a central meeting place.
-The organizing committee should reserve a facility or location 8 to 10 weeks prior to the event, where volunteers will meet the day ofpotomac_cleanup3 the project.
+The organizing committee should reserve a facility or location 8 to 10 weeks prior to the event, where volunteers will meet the day of the project.
 It should be no more than a 20-minute drive from the farthest stream section or litter accumulation.
 This central location will not only serve as the initial meeting place for project participants, but also as the location where trash bags are brought by pickup trucks for transfer to dump or trash trucks.

 A parking lot is an ideal central meeting place, if it’s not in use on the project date.
 On Saturdays, school, bank, office, or church parking lots are usually empty.
 The organizing committee should receive permission from the proper authorities before designating a parking lot as the central meeting place.
 A letter, including the project purpose, date, time, and a promise to leave the parking lot clean, will typically receive a favorable response.